Wonder of miracles is Mother Teresa’s work after death

 That Mother Teresa’s life conformed to the Church’s standards of “heroic Christian virtue” is in no doubt.
 But why should we also need to see proof of something beyond human virtue?
 Why do we need miracles?

 Perhaps it is to do with our need for wonder, to experience the joy of the inexplicable and extraordinary, which in turn mean anything is possible.
 Regardless of faith, humans have always dreamed of and yearned for more than what they see day to day.

 Yet we do not have to be passive recipients of the phenomenal.
 The lucky ones manage to relish the impossible and unbelievable in every moment.
 As Albert Einstein said: “There are two ways to live: you can live as if nothing is a miracle; or you can live as if everything is a miracle.”
-And that is a wonderful way to exist.
+Wouldn’t that be a wonderful way to exist?